Haivision/srt-rfc/draft-sharabayko-srt.md

 Caller-Listener handshake exchange has the following order of Handshake Types:

-1. Caller to Listener: INDUCTION
+1. Caller to Listener: INDUCTION Request
-2. Listener to Caller: INDUCTION (reports cookie)
+2. Listener to Caller: INDUCTION Response (reports cookie)
-3. Caller to Listener: CONCLUSION (uses previously returned cookie)
+3. Caller to Listener: CONCLUSION Request (uses previously returned cookie)
-4. Listener to Caller: CONCLUSION (confirms connection established).
+4. Listener to Caller: CONCLUSION Response (confirms connection established).

 Rendezvous handshake exchange has the following order of Handshake Types:

-1. After starting the connection: WAVEAHAND
+1. Both peers after starting the connection: WAVEAHAND with a cookie.
 2. After receiving the above message from the peer: CONCLUSION
 3. After receiving the above message from the peer: AGREEMENT.